inspektor-dev/inspektor/docs/blog/raw-indentifier.md

 ---
-title: What is raw indentifier in rust?
+title: What is raw identifier in rust?
 description: This blog post explains about raw identifier and why it used.
 slug: raw-identifier-in-rust
 authors: